Something we often struggle with as celebrants is stepping away from business for holidays, festive periods or just a bit of time off.

 Why taking a break is hard in the first place

 Firstly, there’s the fear of missing out on bookings.
-As self-employed wedding professionals, we don’t want to miss out on that awesome couple who get in touch the minute you put your ‘out of office’ email responder on.
+As self-employed wedding professionals, we don’t want to miss out on that awesome couple who get in touch, or the funeral director or family member who calls the minute you put your ‘out of office’ email responder on.

 Nor do we want to appear to be away in case people decide not to contact us and go elsewhere.
-Yes, there is the argument that if a couple are really interested in you, they’ll wait (yes, there are some like this) but equally there are lots of great couples out there who won’t.
-Because let’s face it, we work in a competitive industry where there are LOTS of awesome celebrants, many right in the same patch, and sometimes the difference in one celebrant being booked over another can sometimes just come down to the fact that one celebrant responded to the couple more quickly than the other.
-But do you know what, for the sake of your own sanity and mental well-being, sometimes you’ve just got to be prepared to let some couples go, no matter how perfect for you they might have been, or how much it might affect your earnings.
+Yes, there is the argument that if people are really interested in you, they’ll wait (yes, there are some like this) but equally there are lots of great people out there who won’t.
+Because let’s face it, we work in a competitive industry where there are LOTS of awesome celebrants, many right in the same patch, and sometimes the difference in one celebrant being booked over another can sometimes just come down to the fact that one celebrant responded to that person more quickly than the other.
+But do you know what, for the sake of your own sanity and mental well-being, sometimes you’ve just got to be prepared to let some potential clients go, no matter how perfect for you they might have been, or how much it might affect your earnings.

 Then, there’s the whole difficulty in not being able to 100% switch off.
 When you have things pending on a to-do list, ceremonies to plan and prepare or outstanding admin, it can be hard to not think about it.
 I definitely am someone who in the midst of having fun and downtime can have a sudden-flash thought about all the work I have that needs doing.
 It’s a constant battle.

-Here are my top tips for preparing your business ahead of a break or a holiday.
+Here are our top tips for preparing your business ahead of a break or a holiday.